Rice University logo

 Classroom HBH 223, 6:00 - 9:00 pm MONDAYS (Aug 20 - Nov 30) plus at least one field trip.
 Additional 4-5 radio nights as needed.
 Also uses HBH 355

-Also helpful A personal GPS receiver (will be provided for students who do not have one); calculator
+Also helpful A personal GPS receiver (will be loaned to students who do not have one); calculator

 Prerequisites Basic algebra (no calculus)